 Access to Care

 The access to care (ATC) rules established in 2009 indicate Prime enrollees should expect to drive no more than 30 minutes for primary care and no more than 60 minutes for specialty care.
+Now – beneficiaries must waive their access standards if they reside outside the T3 PSA and their PCM is inside the T3 PSA.

 Under the ATC rules, each Military Treatment Facility (MTF) is authorized to determine if they want to accept enrollments from beneficiaries residing greater than a 30 minute drive time from the MTF.
 For those MTFs willing to accept enrollments (outside the 30 minute drive time), the MTFs may specify mileage limits beyond the 30 minutes or may identify specific zip codes.
 For those MTFs that are willing to accept enrollment beyond 100 miles, the TRICARE Regional Office must approve.